canada-ca/Open_First_Whitepaper/en/1_Introduction.md

 Individuals, businesses, the public, institutions and things all communicate via computer exchanges.
 These computer exchanges have become an essential conduit, and their overall heterogeneity is an even greater reason for interoperability, meaning the ability to make a variety of information systems communicate with one another.
 A lack of interoperability can lead, at best, to a breakdown in communication or operations and, at worst, to an outright loss of access to valuable information.

-If you have any questions about this initiative, please contact Ashley Casovan, Lead of Open Source Architecture, ashley.casovan@tbs-sct.gc.ca.